 Jack holds degrees from the University of California, Berkeley and the Stanford Executive Program at the Stanford University Graduate School of Business.
 He has served as president of the Napa Valley Vintners Association and Winegrowers of Napa County; as president and on the board of directors of the Wine Service Co-op; and on the board of directors of the American Agriculture Credit Bank.

-Dolores has created two cookbooks with Culinary Director Brian Streeter: The Cakebread Cellars Napa Valley Cookbook: Wine and Recipes to Celebrate Every Season’s Harvest, a collection of recipes and wine pairings from the Cakebread kitchen; and The Cakebread Cellars American Harvest Cookbook (also in collaboration with Janet Fletcher) featuring recipes and wine pairings from the long-standing winery workshops.
+Dolores passed away peacefully in October of 2020 at the age of 90.
+She created the beautiful garden on property along with two cookbooks with Culinary Director Brian Streeter: The Cakebread Cellars Napa Valley Cookbook: Wine and Recipes to Celebrate Every Season’s Harvest, a collection of recipes and wine pairings from the Cakebread kitchen; and The Cakebread Cellars American Harvest Cookbook (also in collaboration with Janet Fletcher) featuring recipes and wine pairings from the long-standing winery workshops.

-Dolores has served as president of Les Dames d’Escoffier, San Francisco Chapter, and is a member of the Women Chefs and Restaurateurs, the International Association of Culinary Professionals and the San Francisco Professional Food Society.
-She is a graduate of the University of California Cooperative Master Gardeners Program.
+Dolores had also served as president of Les Dames d’Escoffier, San Francisco Chapter, and was a member of the Women Chefs and Restaurateurs, the International Association of Culinary Professionals and the San Francisco Professional Food Society.
+She was a graduate of the University of California Cooperative Master Gardeners Program.
+Dolores loved sharing her garden and welcoming so many into the Cakebread Cellars extended family.